matthew-brett/pydagogue/curious_git.rst

     Some crazy idea
     More work on the master branch...
     This is no longer going to be a problem...

-I've now made the edits.
-I decided that both pieces of text were useful, but integrated them with some changes:

 .. prizerun::